OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 ##### Local Authentication Framework

-The Local Authentication framework provides facilities for requesting a passphrase or TouchID authentication from users.
+The Local Authentication framework provides facilities for requesting a passphrase or Touch ID authentication from users.
 Developers can display and utilize an authentication prompt by utilizing the function `evaluatePolicy` of the `LAContext` class.

 Two available policies define acceptable forms of authentication:

-- `deviceOwnerAuthentication`(Swift) or `LAPolicyDeviceOwnerAuthentication`(Objective-C): When available, the user is prompted to perform TouchID authentication.
-If TouchID is not activated, the device passcode is requested instead.
+- `deviceOwnerAuthentication`(Swift) or `LAPolicyDeviceOwnerAuthentication`(Objective-C): When available, the user is prompted to perform Touch ID authentication.
+If Touch ID is not activated, the device passcode is requested instead.
 If the device passcode is not enabled, policy evaluation fails.

-- `deviceOwnerAuthenticationWithBiometrics` (Swift) or `LAPolicyDeviceOwnerAuthenticationWithBiometrics`(Objective-C): Authentication is restricted to biometrics where the user is prompted for TouchID.
+- `deviceOwnerAuthenticationWithBiometrics` (Swift) or `LAPolicyDeviceOwnerAuthenticationWithBiometrics`(Objective-C): Authentication is restricted to biometrics where the user is prompted for Touch ID.

 The `evaluatePolicy` function returns a boolean value indicating whether the user has authenticated successfully.